Ride Hailing In Rural America: Like Uber With A Neighborly Feel

 Because of chronic transportation needs, Liberty is partnering with United Ways, hospitals, health departments and other social service agencies.

 Rides cost $1.25 to book and $1 per mile.
-The fees are a small fraction of what the cabbie charges, but Liberty says it will also make referrals if the taxi's a better fit.
+The fees are a small fraction of what the cabby charges, but Liberty says it will also make referrals if the taxi's a better fit.

 Petrie says all of that captures the spirit of the area.